-You can now earn 80,000 bonus points for your next American Airlines flight with the Citi Premier credit card | CNN Underscored
+Citi Premier credit card review | CNN Underscored

 But if you’re ready to hit the road, you can also redeem your Citi Premier points for travel in two ways.
 The first is by using the Citi ThankYou travel portal, which is identical to booking through an online travel agency like Expedia or Orbitz, except that you can pay for your flight or hotel using points instead of cash.
 You’ll get the same 1 cent per point when you redeem this way, and you can even mix cash and points together if you don’t want to pay entirely with one or the other.

-Until the recent Citi/American partnership was announced, JetBlue’s TrueBlue loyalty program was the Citi Premier’s only domestic transfer option.
-But now with the ability to transfer ThankYou points to American AAdvantage as well, Citi Premier card holders have two great straightforward choices when it comes to transferring ThankYou points to book flights on US carriers.
+While most of Citi’s partners are international airlines, JetBlue’s TrueBlue loyalty program is one domestic transfer option, which means Citi Premier card holders have at least one great straightforward choice when it comes to transferring ThankYou points to book flights on US carriers.

 Other benefits of the Citi Premier include an annual $100 hotel credit on reservations of $500 or more when you book through ThankYou.com, extended warranty protection, damage and theft protection and no foreign transaction fees.